PD-SDF/PD-SDF.github.io/README.md

 # LDG.github.io

-This is the repository that contains source code for the [LDG website](https://poyoki.github.io/ldg/).
+This is the repository that contains source code for the [PD-SDF website](https://pd-sdf.github.io/).

 # Website License